 In the UK you won’t find chargebacks in the distance selling laws.
 The process forms part of the Banking Scheme Rules, which offer additional protection for consumers online and which most banks subscribe to.

 Overall, chargebacks are more of a negative than a positive for online traders.
 The process will help reassure some consumers that transacting online is safe, which is a good thing.

 We see a pattern that links transactions made by people using disposable email addresses with the likelihood of a transaction becoming a chargeback.
-In our experience, chargebacks, fraud and disposable email addresses go together like snake-oil salesmen and carpet bags.
+In our experience, chargebacks, fraud and disposable email addresses often go together.